Great Return on Investment

 Grand Valley costs less than most other Michigan public universities and has been named one of America’s 100 Best College Buys for 24 years in a row.

-- More than 2,800 students received the $1,000 Grand Finish grant in 2017-2018.
-It rewards students for staying on a four-year path to graduation.
-Of all the 2018 graduates who graduated in four years or fewer, 35 percent had no debt.
+- Of all the 2019 graduates who graduated in four years or fewer, 35 percent had no debt.

 - Grand Valley provides high-quality education opportunities at an affordable tuition rate.
 Only four of Michigan’s 15 public universities have a lower first-time student annual tuition than Grand Valley.